Income Tax Department: Modern times

 The 19th century saw the establishment of British rule in India.
 Following the mutiny of 1857, the British government faced an acute financial crisis.
 To fill up the treasury, the first Income-tax Act was introduced in February 1860 by James Wilson, who became British-India's first finance minister.
-The act received the assent of the governor general on July 24, 1860, and came into effect immediately.
+The act received the assent of the governor general on 24 July 1860, and came into effect immediately.
 It was divided into 21 parts consisting of no less than 259 sections.
 Income was classified under four schedules: i) income from landed property; ii) income from professions and trade; iii) income from securities, annuities and dividends; and iv) income from salaries and pensions.
 Agricultural income was subject to tax.

 Subsequently, many laws were brought to streamline income tax laws.
 For example, the Super-Rich Tax was introduced in 1918, and the new Income-tax Act was passed in 1918.
 But most important among all these were the Income-tax Act of 1922.
 This act of 1922 marked an important change from the act of 1918 by shifting the administration of the income tax from the hands of the provincial government to the central government.
 Another remarkable feature of this act was that the rates were to be enunciated by the annual finance acts instead of in the basic enactment.
 Again, the new Income-tax Act came in 1939.

 Contemporary times

 The 1922 act was amended not less than twenty nine times between 1939 and 1956.
 A tax on capital gains was imposed for the first time in 1946, although the concept of ‘capital gains’ has been amended many times by later amendments.
 In 1956, Mr. Nicholas Kaldor was given the responsibility of investigating the Indian tax system in light of the revenue requirement of the second five-year plan (1956–1961).
 He submitted an exhaustive report for a coordinated tax system and therefore, the result was the enactment of several taxation acts, viz., the wealth-tax Act 1957, the Expenditure-tax Act, 1957 and the Gift-tax Act, 1958.

-The Direct Taxes Administration Enquiry Committee, under the chairmanship of Shri Mahavir Tyagi, submitted its report on November 30, 1959, and the recommendations made therein took shape of the Income Tax Act, 1961.
+The Direct Taxes Administration Enquiry Committee, under the chairmanship of Shri Mahavir Tyagi, submitted its report on 30 November 1959, and the recommendations made therein took shape of the Income Tax Act, 1961.
 The 1961 act came in to force with effect from 1 April 1962 by replacing the Indian Income Tax Act, 1922, which had remained in operation for 40 years.
 The present law of income tax is governed by the Income Tax Act, 1961, which has 298 sections and four schedules and is applicable to whole of India, including the state of Jammu and Kashmir.

 Administration

 Administration in the Income Tax Department (ITD) is run through a statutory body, the Central Board of Direct Taxes (CBDT), at the apex level and 18 territory-based regional headquarters at the field offices level.
-Besides these are 10 specialized directorates within the Income Tax Department, most extensive and famous among these being the Directorate of Investigation.
+Besides these are 10 specialised directorates within the Income Tax Department, most extensive and famous among these being the Directorate of Investigation.